Virtual Gate Security Camera System

 The cameras will include license plate recognition (LPR) technology, which is the same technology currently being used on a few of the police patrol cars.
 The cameras are a passive, non-monitored system, and the images captured by the system create a searchable database of license plate numbers that can be used by the Police Department to help narrow possible leads for crimes in the area, as well as help notify patrol officers of stolen vehicles, amber alerts, and more.

 The project will be completed in two phases with an estimated cost of $4.5 million.
 Phase I will install cameras at 15 major intersections.
-Phase II will install cameras at the remaining 25 intersections with installation expected in 2020.
+Phase II will install cameras at the remaining 25 intersections with installation expected in the spring of 2021.